 Einstein does not allow defining your own saturation control rules.
 In Engage rules can be defined up to the level of contact categories, campaign types, and channels.

-Einstein does not offer campaign prioritization; it only takes the past into account and has no capability of looking ahead at other sends that are planned in the future.
+Einstein does not offer Send prioritization; it only takes the past into account and has no capability of looking ahead at other Sends that are planned in the future.

-Engage offers a campaign calendar where you can plan future campaigns and assign them priorities.
-Engage looks ahead in the future at planned campaigns to reserve timeslots for the most important campaigns.
+Engage offers a campaign calendar where you can plan future Sends and assign them priorities.
+Engage looks ahead in the future at planned Sends to reserve timeslots for the most important Sends.

 Einstein considers a contact over- or undersaturated for a whole day, as data view data is processed only once per day.
 So while a contact may be undersaturated at the start of the day, as you send messages during the day, the contact may actually become oversaturated but Einstein will only detect this the next day.

-Engage does not consider over- or undersaturation on a contact level, but on a campaign per contact level.
-Hence, a contact may be excluded from campaign 1 and 2 but included on campaign 3, even if all these 3 campaigns are sent out on the same day.
+Engage does not consider over- or undersaturation on a contact level, but on a Send per contact level.
+Hence, a contact may be excluded from Send 1 and 2 but included on Send 3, even if all these 3 Sends are sent out on the same day.

 Einstein supports Email and MobilePush.